rageobi/DetectionSystem/README.md

 # DetectionSystem

-A system to detect vehicles that are moving vehicles which are predicted based on a series of empirical approach.
+A system to detect vehicles that are moving based on a series of empirical steps.

 The final detections are done using 3 approaches:

    - Region proposal + Hand-engineered SVM with more features
    - Region proposal + Hand-engineered SVM with lesser features